harleysherman/portfolio-rough-draft/README.md

 ## Credits

-I want to thank Charles for helping start this project.
+I want to thank Charles for helping start this project and fix work and contact page layout and responsiveness.
 I want to thank Daniel for helping me understand flexbox and z-index.
 I want to thank Leif for helping me work the project subtitles better.

+I also want to thank Miah and Thomas for helping me in the study group by working together and guideing me on the ways of the flexbox.

 ## License